LanguageLatte/public/SimpleChaos/spring/README.md

 ### Usage

-In your main class, (Application.java most likley), you need to make sure you are importing this project so Spring finds all the services.
+In your main class, (Application.java most likely), you need to make sure you are importing this project so Spring finds all the services.
 Adding this import should be all that is needed.

 ```
 @Import(SimpleChaosSpringConfig.class)